 There are also few bars down past the ferry terminal on the waterfront worth popping into for a drink while you wait for the ferry.

 There are all the restaurant bars we have detailed above but our favourite bar on the island is La Nasa.
-So much so we dedicated an entire post to it here!
-So you can read all about La Nasa.
 You will find it right on the waterfront in Esperanza.